flutter/website/src/docs/development/ui/navigation/deep-linking.md

 ```

 The `CFBundleURLName` is a unique URL used to distinguish your app from others
 that use the same scheme.
-The scheme (`customscheme://`)  can also be unique to
+The scheme (`customscheme://`)  can also be unique.

 A full restart is required to apply these changes.